 has the equivalent of a refund value of at least 5 cents, which is paid

 upon receipt of the container by a dealer or deposit beverage distributor.

-(c) Containers that do not meet the definition of a deposit beverage container, as specified in section 342G-101, shall not indicate "Hawaii" or "HI" on the container."
+(e) Containers that do not meet the definition of a deposit beverage container, as specified in section 342G-101, shall not indicate the Hawaii refund value."